 Utica is a tiny village located in the state of Nebraska.
 With a population of 828 people and just one neighborhood, Utica is the 164th largest community in Nebraska.
-Much of the housing stock in Utica was built prior to World War II, making it one of the older and more historic villages in the country.
+Utica has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Utica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Utica isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Utica are a mix of both white- and blue-collar jobs.
 Overall, Utica is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Utica who work in office and administrative support (10.79%), sales jobs (10.62%), and teaching (8.09%).

 As is often the case in a small village, Utica doesn't have a public transportation system that people use for their commute.

-The citizens of Utica are slightly better educated than the national average of 21.84% for all cities and towns, with 21.68% of adults in Utica having a bachelor's degree or advanced degree.
+The education level of Utica citizens is a little higher than the average for US cities and towns: 21.68% of adults in Utica have at least a bachelor's degree.

 The per capita income in Utica in 2022 was $34,013, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $136,052 for a family of four.
 However, Utica contains both very wealthy and poor people as well.